aspose-cells/Aspose.Cells-Doc-md/net/getting-started/installation-and-deployment/installation/_index.md

 {{% /alert %}}
 ## **Referencing Aspose.Cells Grid Controls from a .NET project**
 To use a grid control in your application, add a reference to it.
-To reference a grid control in Visual studio do the following:
+To reference a grid control in Visual Studio do the following:

 - In **Solution Explorer**, expand the project node you want to add a reference to.
 - Right-click the **References** node for the project and select **Add Reference** from the menu.